 As with other opiate medications, regular use of Opana can lead to the development of a tolerance.
 This is when the body becomes used to the medication and its effects are diminished.
 At this point, some patients will turn to escalating use or other means of misuse.
 A physical and/or psychological dependence could develop quickly.
 Physical dependence is evident when withdrawal symptoms set in once use is stopped suddenly.
 The Waismann Method of rapid detox offers rapid opiate detox that safely and effectively minimizes the pain and suffering of withdrawal.

-The Waismann Method’s sedation-assisted procedure occurs in a hospital and uses intravenous medications to cleanse the Opana from patients’ opiate receptors.
+When the Waismann Method’s sedation-assisted procedure is the method chose, it occurs in a hospital and uses intravenous medications to cleanse the Opana from patients’ opiate receptors.
 Patients sleep lightly under sedation during this procedure which takes less than two hours.
 They awake and are rid of their dependence and unaware of the accelerated withdrawal that occurred during the procedure.
+Other medical Opana detoxification methods are offered based on each patients needs and wishes.
 Like some other detox programs, we don’t use Suboxone or methadone to wean patients.
 These opiate replacements can also cause dependence.
-Our safe, humane and confidential program includes an optional transitional living facility.
+Our safe, humane and confidential program includes a few days in our recover retreat.
 Our Domus Retreat center offers a serene and supportive environment for those who wish to pursue continued recovery.
 Learn more about Waismann Method rapid Opana detox.